-Advisory Membership: Director of first year experience program; director of international honors program; director of general education; dean for inclusive excellence; registrar; a representative from Academic Advising; a representative for academic assessment; a student selected by the Associated Students of PLU.
+Advisory Membership: Director of first year experience program; director of international honors program; director of core curriculum; dean for inclusive excellence; registrar; a representative from Academic Advising; a representative for academic assessment; a student selected by the Associated Students of PLU.
 Consistent with Article IV, Section 4, Subsection B, 7 and 8 of the Faculty Bylaws, advisory members shall have the same rights and privileges as any other member of the committee except the right to make motions and to vote.

 a.
-Initial approval of courses.
+Initial approval of Core Curriculum designation(s) for courses.

 b.
 Consistent review cycle of approved courses